 - Tunda Formula

-Orijen Dog Treats: To ensure that your dog’s entire diet is biologically appropriate and nutrient-dense, Orijen also offers a line of freeze-dried dog treats.
+Orijen Dog Treats: To ensure that your dog’s entire diet is biologically appropriate and nutrient-dense, they also offer a line of freeze-dried dog treats.
 These recipes are made with 100% natural meats, poultry, or fish and nothing else.
 The treats are gently freeze dried to preserve flavor and nutritional integrity.
 Here is a list of treat options available:

 - Original Treats